Isospin-breaking effects in the three-pion contribution to hadronic vacuum polarization

 As a first step, the formalism reproduces the vacuum polarization (VP) function \beq \Pi(s)=\Pi_e(s)+\Pi_\pi(s)\bigg(1+\frac{2s\epsrw}{\mw^2-s-i\mw\Gw}\bigg)+\Pi_\omega(s)+\Order(\epsrw^2), \eeq where the $\omega$ contribution is represented in a narrow-width approximation \beq \Pi_\omega(s)=\frac{1}{\gwg^2}\frac{e^2s}{s-\mw^2+i\mw\Gw}, \eeq while the $\rho$ remains resolved as a $2\pi$ resonance \beq \Pi_\pi(s)=-\frac{e^2 s}{48\pi^2}\int_{4\mpi^2}^\infty \diff s'\frac{\sigma_\pi^3(s')|F_\pi^V(s')|^2}{s'(s'-s-i\eps)}. \eeq $\Pi_e(s)$ in Eq.~\eqref{VP} gives the leptonic VP, and $\rho$--$\omega$ mixing is represented by a product of $\Pi_\pi(s)$ with the narrow-width $\omega$ propagator.
 For $\Gr\to 0$, $\Pi_\pi(s)$ collapses to \beq \Pi_\pi(s)\to \Pi_\rho(s)=\frac{1}{\grg^2}\frac{e^2s}{s-\mr^2+i\mr\Gr}. \eeq The couplings introduced in Eqs.~\eqref{Piw} and~\eqref{Pir} are related to the dilepton decay $V\to e^+e^-$ via $\Gamma_{V\to e^+e^-}=4\pi\alpha^2 M_V/(3|g_{V\gamma}|^2)$; numerically, we will use $|\gwg|=16.2(8)$~\cite{Holz:2022hwz} and $|\grg|=4.9(1)$~\cite{Hoferichter:2017ftn}, where the latter determination invokes an analytic continuation to the $\rho$ pole instead of a narrow-resonance estimate on the real axis.
 The deviation of $|\gwg|/|\grg|=3.3(2)$ from $3$ quantifies the deviation from the VMD expectation in these couplings.

-Most importantly, the same formalism also reproduces Eq.~\eqref{VFF_rw} for $\rho$--$\omega$ mixing in $e^+e^-\to 2\pi$, and predicts the analog correction for $e^+e^-\to 3\pi$~\cite{Holz:2022hwz} \beq g_\pi(s)=1-\frac{\gwg^2\epsrw}{e^2}\Pi_\pi(s). \eeq In the narrow-width limit~\eqref{Pir} one thus finds the exact same form apart from $\epsrw\to \epsrw\gwg^2/\grg^2$, and thus the VMD enhancement factor expected from the larger photon coupling of the $\omega$.
-However, instead of having to rely on a narrow-width approximation for the $\rho$, we can use the full result~\eqref{3pi_rw}, which ensures that the mixing parameter $\epsrw$ is defined in a way consistent with $e^+e^-\to 2\pi$, and that the line shape correctly implements the dispersion relation for the two-pion self energy.
+Most importantly, the same formalism also reproduces Eq.~\eqref{VFF_rw} for $\rho$--$\omega$ mixing in $e^+e^-\to 2\pi$, and predicts the analog correction for $e^+e^-\to 3\pi$~\cite{Holz:2022hwz} \beq g_\pi(s)=1-\frac{\gwg^2\epsrw}{e^2}\Pi_\pi(s). \eeq In the narrow-width limit~\eqref{Pir} one thus finds the exact same form apart from $\epsrw\to \epsrw\gwg^2/\grg^2$, and thus the VMD enhancement factor expected from the smaller photon coupling of the $\omega$.\footnote{In the typical conventions~\cite{Sakurai:1969,Klingl:1996by}, the coupling strength is proportional to $1/g_{V\gamma}$.} However, instead of having to rely on a narrow-width approximation for the $\rho$, we can use the full result~\eqref{3pi_rw}, which ensures that the mixing parameter $\epsrw$ is defined in a way consistent with $e^+e^-\to 2\pi$, and that the line shape correctly implements the dispersion relation for the two-pion self energy.
 In practice, we will use Eq.~\eqref{Pi_pi_disp} with $\rho$--$\omega$ mixing in $F_\pi^V(s)$ switched off, given that such higher-order IB effects cannot be described in a consistent manner.